lynchc34/SpinningLinearAlgebraDonut/README.md

 Preface: This is in no way an original idea, the code is based heavily on the article by [Andy Sloane](https://www.a1k0n.net/2011/07/20/donut-math.html).

-Its a pretty cool piece of code which he originally did in C.
+It's a pretty cool piece of code which he originally did in C.

 I decided to try and convert the code from C to python to cement my python syntax and also brush up on my linear algebra.